What's Coming to Netflix in October 2022

 - Rush Hour 3 (2007) – The third and final (?) entry for the Rush Hour duo.

+- Vegas Vacation (1997) – The Griswolds head on yet another vacation and this time it’s to Las Vegas.

-- Walking Tall (2004) – Dawyne ‘The Rock’ Johnson stars in this action movie about a retired solider returning home to a world that’s changed beyond recognition.
+- Walking Tall (2004) – Dwayne ‘The Rock’ Johnson stars in this action movie about a retired soldier returning home to a world that’s changed beyond recognition.

+- Wedding Crashers (2005) – Romantic comedy starring Owen Wilson and Vince Vaughn.

+- Yes Man (2008) – Jim Carrey’s comedy about a man who says yes to anything and everything.

 What’s Coming to Netflix on October 2nd